Hattori9248/Code-/README.md

 You need to replace the API KEY with your own API KEY before running the code.

-If you get an error when running the code, you need to install the following two environment configurations：
+If you get an error when running the code, you need to install the following three environment configurations：
 %pip install chromadb --quiet
 %pip install open_clip_torch --quiet
+%pip install matplotlib Pillow --quiet

 Also, when running the code, you need to replace the folder paths (local_image_dirs) with the actual paths.